 Amy is an Associate Professor in the Fashion, Textiles and Knitwear department of the School of Art & Design.
 Her role involves leading and participating in research projects at the intersection of fashion, making, design and sustainability.
 She is element leader for BA final year research projects, contributes to MA teaching and supervises PhD students.

 After studying for a BA and MA in fashion and textile design, Amy launched her experimental knitwear label, Keep & Share, in 2004.
-She has sold her knitwear nationally and internationally, exhibited extensively and received a number of awards, including the Crafts Council Development Award in 2005.
-Amy‘s work has been featured in many publications, from Vogue to Fashion Theory, and in books including Sustainable Fashion and Textiles: Design Journeys by Kate Fletcher, The Culture of Knitting by Jo Turney, and Knitting: Fashion, Industry, Craft by Sandy Black.
-She has given guest lectures and seminars nationally and internationally since 2006.
+She sold her knitwear nationally and internationally and received a number of awards, including the Crafts Council Development Award.
+Her work has been featured in many publications, from Vogue to Fashion Theory; in books including Sustainable Fashion and Textiles: Design Journeys by Kate Fletcher, The Culture of Knitting by Jo Turney, and Knitting: Fashion, Industry, Craft by Sandy Black; and in UK and international exhibitions.

 - External examiner, MA Textiles / MA Surface Pattern, University of Wales Trinity St David (2017-2021)

 - Peer reviewer (journals): Craft Research/ Fashion Practice/ Journal of Textile Design, Research and Practice /Art, Design & Communication in Higher Education

 - Peer reviewer (conferences): Research Through Design/ Culture Costume and Dress/Cumulus

 - Invited presentations since 2006 including Tricky Design: Design Ethics for a Complex World, Design Museum, London / With For About: Art and Democracy, Heart of Glass, St Helens / Creative Networkslecture series, Leeds Arts University / Craft Futures seminar series, Northumbria University